michalsn/codeigniter-htmx/docs/configuration.md

 We can add the defined string as an `id` or `class` to the html tag.

 In the `production` environment these decorators are ignored by design.
 So this is useful only for the `development` mode.

+### $storePreviousURL

+Saving the previous URL between requests.
+Sometimes this breaks the logic - the previous URL is part of the HTMX instead of the request page.

+In the **/home > /htmx-request > /home** query chain, you can sometimes get an unexpected result if the previous URL is saved between requests.
+Instead of **/home**, you will get **/htmx-request**.
+The value `false` will save only page from which request was received